 As part of our audit we considered the internal controls in place that are relevant to the preparation of the financial statements.
 We did this to design audit procedures that allow us to express our opinion on the financial statements, but this did not extend to us expressing an opinion on the effectiveness of internal controls.

-Our work did not identify any significant internal control deficiencies in 2017/18 to report, and there are none from 2016/17 to follow up.
+Our work did not identify any significant internal control deficiencies in 2017/18 to report.